Public Spaces Protection Orders for Dog Control

 In total 114,547 words were reviewed and the commentary was categorised into the following themes: Enforcement (217), Dog Welfare (124), Economy (110), Confusion over proposals (75), Number of dogs (72), Professional dog walkers (66), Elderly or disabled concerns (48) and Health and Environment (30).
 533 responses objected to the proposals, 301 supported the proposals and 181 included general statements and comments both in support and against the proposals.
 Detailed responses were also received from the Kennel Club and the Dogs Trust.

 The Elected Member PSPO Working Group held an initial meeting on the 24th January to consider the consultation results and all supporting feedback.
-Their recommendations have not been finalised as yet as there is a need for further consultation with the Kennel Club, Natural England, Town and Parish Councils and representatives from the local professional dog walker community to assist the Working Group in finalising their recommendations.
+Further consultation was subsequently carried out with the Kennel Club, Natural England, Town and Parish Councils and representatives from the local professional dog walker community to assist the Working Group in finalising their recommendations.

-The final recommendations will then be presented to a future meeting of the Operational Management Committee for debate and decision on the implementation of any potential PSPOs for dog control.
-The Operational Management Committee originally approved a recommended implementation date of 1st June 2017 for any potential PSPOs that may be agreed.
-Given the level of interest shown in the consultation and the length of time required to consider all feedback and suggestions received, it will be recommended that the implementation of any agreed PSPOs be delayed until 1st October (to allow for an educational phase) with enforcement commencing from 1 November 2017in order to give officers sufficient time to effectively communicate proposed changes to all dog walkers, residents, visitors, businesses and organisations that may be affected by the changes.
+The Operational Management Committee had originally approved a recommended implementation date of 1st June 2017 for any potential PSPOs that may be agreed.
+Given the level of interest shown in the consultation and the length of time required to consider all feedback and suggestions received, it was recommended that the implementation of any agreed PSPOs be delayed until 1st October (to allow for an educational phase) with enforcement commencing from 1 November 2017in order to give officers sufficient time to effectively communicate proposed changes to all dog walkers, residents, visitors, businesses and organisations that may be affected by the changes.